Fire Island is one of the most peaceful, yet exciting places on Long Island.

 Sailor’s Haven also hosts a snack bar, gift/supply shop, visitor center, marina, and public bathing and bathroom facilities.

-Ocean Beach is probably the most popular town on Fire Island.
+Ocean Beach is the most popular town on Fire Island.
 It has more bars, shops, and restaurants than any other community, so this is the spot for nightlife, dining and shopping.
 There’s even a movie theater.

 Watch Hill is a much larger version Sailor’s Haven and is located much further east.
 Visit watch Hill instead of Sailor’s Haven if you live near or east of Patchogue.
 Be sure to visit the Casino restaurant in Davis Park when you get hungry.